Beating a muni-meter parking ticket is very “doable”

 Can I get a parking ticket walking to and fro a muni-meter?

 Yes.
-But, you can beat the misbegotten parking ticket if it is issued within five minutes of the time you paid your parking toll displayed on the Muni- meter receipt.
+If the muni-meter parking ticket was issued within five minutes of the “start” time displayed on your muni-meter receipt, you win.
 Here is a link to a blog post I wrote about this wonderful new Muni- Meter law.

 Does the 5-minute grace period apply to parking at muni-meter?